udu3324/mcChatRelay/README.md

 5, Run Main.java
 </p>
 <h2>After Setup</h2>
-After you have set up and ran mcChatRelay, you will need to do the session command in a channel the bot is in or in the bots DMs.
+After you have set up and ran mcChatRelay, you will need to do the session command in a channel , or the bots' DMs.